Alison-brie/Awesome-Medical-Image-Registration/README.md

 # Awesome Medical Image Registration [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/Alison-brie/Awesome-ImageRegistration/)

 :wave: Hi!
 This repo is a collection of AWESOME things about :star2:**Medical Image Registration**:star2:, including useful materials, papers, code.
-Feel free to star and fork.
+Please feel free to start and fork.

 For researchers who are new to registration, it is recommended to read papers in **chronological order** to study the **evolution of research trends**.

 TODO:
-- [ ] Add a list organs in medical image registration
+- [ ] Add a list of organs in medical image registration